Powerlearnproject/se-day1-assignment-cate339/README.md

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
 1. Unit testing - It's a software testing method  where you test the smallest functional unit of code.
 It ensures that each small part of the code functions as intended which helps catch errors early in the development process.
-2. Intgration testing - It is a type of software testing in which different units or modules of a software application are tested as a combined entity.
+2. Integration testing - It is a type of software testing in which different units or modules of a software application are tested as a combined entity.
 It identifies defects or issues that arise when multiple software components are combined and interact.
 3. System testing - Examines every component of an application to make sure that they work as a complete and unified system.
 It is used to identify defects and ensure the system behaves as intended
 4. Acceptance testing - Is a quality assurance process that determines to what degree an application meets end users approval.
 It determines if a software system meets the needs and expectations of the end users before production